Professor Jason Trembly awarded $1 million in grants for Sustainable Construction Materials

 The U.S. Department of Energy recently announced $8.7 million in awards to “Develop Emerging Carbon-Based Building and Construction Materials,” with OHIO’s Jason Trembly receiving two $500,000 grants for two separate projects focused on addressing climate change and sustainability issues surrounding construction and infrastructure.

-Trembly, Russ professor of mechanical engineering and director of the Institute for Sustainable Energy and the Environment, was awarded the two grants for his projects focused on developing carbon foam and carbon composite materials as alternatives to existing construction materials.
+Trembly, Russ professor of mechanical engineering and director of the Institute for Sustainable Energy and the Environment in the Russ College of Engineering and Technology, was awarded the two grants for his projects focused on developing carbon foam and carbon composite materials as alternatives to existing construction materials.

 “Over the past decades, there has been a big focus on climate change impacts of the energy and transportation sectors,” Trembly said.
 “However, one of the areas that hasn’t been addressed are the actual materials being used in construction.
 If you look at construction over the past 50 years, typically energy and CO2 emissions-intensive materials are being used.
 Through our projects, we are developing advanced carbon-based materials that are less energy- and emissions-intensive, so we help increase sustainability and alleviate greenhouse potential associated with construction activities.”